 Proposing a project to upper management, sponsors, or other stakeholders can feel like a daunting task.

 We’re going to share some pointers that will help your case as you get buy-in on your awesome project proposal.
-We’ll start off with some basics about project proposals and then give you tips on how you can create an awesome project proposal in no time.
+We’ll start off with some basics about project proposals and then give you tips on how you can write an awesome project proposal in no time.

 Proposing a project to your senior management, CEO, sponsor or other stakeholders is a lot like pitching your startup to an investor.